WATERPROOFING | DAMP REPAIR | DAMP SURVEYS | DAMP TREATMENT | WALL STABILISATION | RESIN REPAIRS | CAVITY WALL TIES

 Condensation in the home is a common issue in the UK.
 However, many people don’t understand that it is reasonably simple to solve and prevent it from coming back.

-Premier Contractors have experienced surveyors to diagnose condensation issues.
+Premier 1st for Property Care have experienced surveyors to diagnose condensation issues.
 We will give you honest and reliable advice to solve an issue that is often misdiagnosed and treated as rising damp.

 As moisture in the atmosphere touches a colder surface, such as warm air meeting a cold window or wall, the warm air condenses.
 Water is released onto the colder surface, causing tiny droplets to appear.